 Many thanks to Steven, another set of excellent tips!
 I’ve been quite poorly with my MS for a month or so but I’m still grateful for my health, as although relapsing, there are others who have bigger crosses to bear.
 I am well supported, very much loved and live in beautiful and peaceful area.
 There’s plenty of open space to walk privilegedpup and sit outside with a coffee or wine, the sun is shining brightly and………… I can hang the washing out to dry.
 That’s more than 3 things I know but better more than less?

-Brimming full of gratitude, I thought it would be nice to also ask my favourite fellow bloggers what they were grateful for too and here’s what they said.
+Brimming full of gratitude, I thought it would be nice to also ask more of my favourite fellow bloggers what they were grateful for too and here’s what they said.

 “Today I am grateful for my family, my house and a garden where we can enjoy fresh air and freedom.
 Sending love to you all.”